 Located in Chinatown, this is the only cookbook store in Los Angeles.
-Owned by couple Ken Concepcion and Michelle Mungcal, the 475-square-foot space opened in 2017.
+Owned by couple Ken Concepcion and Michelle Mungcal, the store opened in 2017.
 Since then it’s been LA’s go-to source for chefs and cookbook fans.
-When COVID hit, they transitioned to an online platform where they have an incredible, unique collection of books and magazines from around the world.
 Now Serving also carries gorgeous ceramics, pantry items like spices and olive oils, greeting cards, kitchen tools, aprons and gift cards.
 I love this place!photo credit: LA Downtowner, where you can also read much more about this business.

 The Good Liver

 Truly a one-of-a-kind place (in person & online), The Good Liver features household goods, office supplies (not as you imagine them!), and apothecary products.
 I’ve been to this shop, located in Downtown, Los Angeles, a couple of times and could browse all day.
 (And it’s not big!)
 The owner, Bert Youn, sources from around the world, mostly items he discovered himself in Europe and Japan.
 While every item in the shop has function, they’re also beautiful.
 It’s like being in a small museum.I read in The Shopkeepers that Bert “emphasizes the story and history that goes into creating each item.”
 You can learn more about this unique store there, too.

 “Monsoon Chocolate is an award-winning chocolate maker and confectioner based in Tucson, Arizona.
 Drawing inspiration from local ingredients, they transform transparently-sourced cacao from all over the world into craft chocolate bars, confections, desserts, and beverages.”
 These phenomenal chocolates are truly beautiful — each piece is a work of art!